Utah solar power has its very first periodic table of elements, courtesy of Go Solar Group.

 Power Efficiency (Pe)

-Has your Utah solar company stated your chosen system will generate clean solar energy for 35-40 years?+2
+Power Efficiency is the amount of solar energy your Utah system can convert into usable energy.
+Has your Utah solar company stated your chosen system will generate clean solar energy for 35-40 years? +2

 Production Warranty (Pw)

-Has your Utah solar installer warrantied your system’s production to be at least 90% efficient 10 years after installation and 80% efficient 25 years after installation?+2
+Your production warranty tells you at what rate your panel production will start to decrease.
+If your panels start to decrease at a faster rate then the warranty claims they should be replaced under this warranty.
+Has your Utah solar installer warrantied your system’s production to be at least 90% efficient 10 years after installation and 80% efficient 25 years after installation? +2

 Service Warranty (Sw)

-Does your Utah solar company offer a 10-year service warranty as part of its free solar quote?+1
+Service warranties are normally carried out by the installer.
+They will give you a service warranty on your panels to cover any dysfunctional components of your photovoltaic system.
+Does your Utah solar company offer a 10-year service warranty as part of its free solar quote? +1

 Warranty Length (Wl)